All participants in the study who received placebo PROUD have received PrEP drugs before the end of the study

 Note that the TV stations in Brazil operate in the concession mode and the government can if you want, just cut the grant and, failing that, so radical, it would be abuse of power (...) take broadcasters and make inserts a minute every programming 15 with videos prepared by people who know the problem in the skin and blood, rather than brown (azular) Truvada pills?

-There is also the risk of poor compliance.
-In this way, we could be creating a tough supervirus to Truvada and as a natural consequence of things, a new humanitarian crisis, like the one we had in the years 80?
+There is also the risk of poor adherence.
+In this way, could we be creating a truvada-resistant supervirus and, as a natural consequence of things, a new humanitarian crisis, similar to what we had in the 80 years?

 Someone set me something intelligence as to learn from experience.